atomisthq/docs/docs/quick-starts/rug-cli.md

 ### 'Git' Some Examples

-To generate and edit code with Rug automation, you will become familiar with Rug Editors, Generators, and Reviewers.
+To generate and edit code with Rug automation, you should become familiar with Rug Editors, Generators, and Reviewers.
 The best way to do that is to look at some examples.
 Some simple examples of Rug Editors can be found in the [common-editors][common] repo.
 You can clone that repo with the following command.

 [common]: https://github.com/atomist-rugs/common-editors

 ```
 $ git clone https://github.com/atomist-rugs/common-editors.git
 $ cd common-editors
-$ ls -1
+$ ls -1F
+CHANGELOG.md
 CODE_OF_CONDUCT.md
 LICENSE
 README.md
 src/
-travis-build.bash
 ```

 You cloned the repo, but where are the Rugs?
 Rugs are always located